Planning and land use data

 Population

 The City of Waterloo is located in the Region of Waterloo.
-The region is the 4th largest urban centre in Ontario and the 10th largest in Canada.
+The region is amongst the fastest growing communities in Canada.

 Growth rate

 Along with the rest of southern Ontario, the City of Waterloo's population growth rate is among the fastest in Canada.
-In recent years the city has grown faster than the regional and provincial average.
+Since the release of the previous census in 2016, the city has grown faster than the regional and provincial average.

 Residential development